Diane Morgan: Philomena Cunk

-Morgan is perhaps best known for her deadpan portrayal of Philomena Cunk, a dim-witted, ill-informed, yet earnest interviewer and commentator on history, culture and current affairs.
+Morgan is known for her deadpan portrayal of Philomena Cunk (/,fIl@'mi:n@ 'kVNk/), an earnest but stupid interviewer and commentator on history, culture and current affairs.
 The character first appeared on Charlie Brooker's Weekly Wipe (2013–2015), including as the presenter of a regular segment titled "Moments of Wonder".
 Cunk has since appeared in other mockumentary contexts.
 In May 2016, she presented BBC Two's Cunk on Shakespeare.
 In December 2016, she presented BBC Two's Cunk on Christmas.
 In April 2018, the five-part historical mockumentary Cunk on Britain began broadcasting on BBC Two.
+The series gained viral traction for her deadpan interactions with academics, notably a widely circulated clip where she confused King Arthur's legendary castle Camelot with the phrase "came a lot".

 In December 2019, Morgan appeared as Cunk for short episodes of Cunk and Other Humans, once again on BBC Two.
 She returned in a one-off episode of Charlie Brooker's Weekly Wipe titled "Antiviral Wipe", about the COVID-19 pandemic, in May 2020.
-Another series, Cunk on Earth, premiered in September 2022.
+Another series, Cunk on Earth, premiered in September 2022 on BBC Two.
 For her performance in the latter, Morgan was nominated for the British Academy Television Award for Best Female Comedy Performance.
-In 2024, Morgan appeared as Cunk in the one-off extended special Cunk on Life, which was broadcast in December 2024 on BBC Two.
+In 2024, the book The World According To Cunk released in October 2024, which includes illustrations drawn by Morgan.
+Morgan appeared as Cunk in the one-off extended special Cunk on Life, which was broadcast in December 2024 on BBC Two.
 The special earned Morgan a Primetime Emmy Award nomination for Outstanding Writing for a Variety Special.

+In 2026, a new three-part series entitled Cunk on Cinema was commissioned for the BBC and Netflix.